Big-Plato/Big-Plato/README.md

 - 🌱 I’m currently learning HTML, CSS and Javascript.
 - 💞️ I’m looking to collaborate on making websites.
 - 📫 How to reach me: luisoctavius.sc@gmail.com.
-- ⚡ Fun fact: I'm in Philosophy as much as I'm Programming.
+- ⚡ Fun fact: I'm in Philosophy as much as Programming.

 <!---
 Big-Plato/Big-Plato is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.